pubnub/workshop-raspberrypi/ultrasonic_rangefinder_+_pi__+_pubnub.md

 ### Step 4: Linking PWR and Ground from the Pi to the Sensor

-First, connect your Power to the breadboard's positive rail.
-In the next space on that rail, connect the sensor's Power (labeled VCC).
+First, connect your Pi's **Power** to the space in the first row of the breadboard's positive rail.
+In the second-row space on that rail, connect the sensor's Power (labeled VCC).

-Once that's done, connect your Pi's **Ground wire** to a space on the negative rail.
-In the next space on this rail, connect the sensor's GND wire.
+Once that's done, connect your Pi's **Ground wire** to the first row of the negative rail.
+In the second-row space on this rail, connect the sensor's GND wire.

 It should look something like this: